justinmklam/personal-website/content/posts/2015/making-haikuza-I.md

 <br>Say girl chain rumors
 </blockquote>

-Oh dear lord, what a mellifluous balance of repulsive vocabulary and lackadaisical grammar!
-Those were definitely some of the worst haikus Ive read...
-Maybe if I try using Blank Space by Taylor Swift:
+Oh dear lord, what a mellifluous balance of repulsive vocabulary and lackadaisical grammar.
+Those were definitely some of the worst haikus I've read...
+Maybe if I try using _Blank Space_ by Taylor Swift:

 <blockquote style="text-align:center">
 Half bottom boy flames